RobRendell/gTove/README.md

     * Prevent sorting rows while editing?
 Can be confusing when the column you're editing reorders when you hit enter/tab
     * Might want filter options in columns - filter for "any non-empty" plus specific values?
 "Not" checkbox?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)

-* Movable window when still freely resizing width can do this thing when clicking on something in it can pop up the scrollbar and otherwise ignore your click.
-* Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
-* Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.
-* Duplicating a mini with visiblity "fog" won't update gmOnly based on the location the duplicates end up.

 * Elvis operator!
 Should refactor code.
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.